 When a PI decides to submit a grant application or enter into a contract, the PASS group begins organizing the administrative pieces of the project.
-This allows University of Colorado Denver researchers to focus on the scientific and collaborative components of the proposal.
-The ideal timeframe to notify PASS of an upcoming submission is two months or more, with more advanced notice being highly beneficial for complex proposals.
+This allows School of Medicine researchers to focus on the scientific and collaborative components of the proposal.
+The ideal timeframe to notify PASS of an upcoming submission is two months or more, with more advanced notice being highly beneficial for complex proposals or proposals with subcontractors.

 Major funders like the National Institutes of Health, National Science Foundation and the Department of Defense are constantly updating opportunities and corresponding requirements.
-PASS stays informed so its PIs know where to start their search for research funding and how to respond to the detailed criteria of today’s grant applications.
+PASS stays informed so PIs know where to start their search for research funding and how to respond to the detailed criteria in grant applications.

-The PASS group’s collective experience reviewing funding announcements and agency policies ensures proposals meet the requirements of external sponsors and the University of Colorado Denver Office of Grants and Contracts.
-In the routing stage, the grants consultant will oversee budget development with the PI, collect required information from subrecipients, acquire department approvals and resolve issues with the sponsor and the Office of Grants and Contracts.
+The PASS group’s collective experience reviewing funding announcements and agency policies ensures proposals meet the requirements of external sponsors and the Office of Grants and Contracts (OGC).
+In the routing stage, the grant consultant will oversee budget development, collect required information from subrecipients, acquire department approvals, and resolve issues with the sponsor and OGC.
 Once ready, the preaward consultant will build and submit the internal InfoEd routing.

-After the primary application is submitted, we remain available for our PIs to address sponsor requirements that come up after the proposal has been submitted but before an award is received, such as NIH Just-In-Time requests.
-Once awarded, the PASS group will continue to work with the PI on annual progress reports tied to the release of future year funding, including NIH RPPRs.
+After the primary application is submitted, we remain available for PIs to address sponsor requirements that come up after the proposal has been submitted but before an award is received, such as NIH Just-In-Time requests.
+Once awarded, the PASS group is available for consultation and assists with some post-award items such as NIH Annual RPPRs.
 Day-to-day post-award financial management remains under the oversight of the PI and the PI’s department.

 Review our detailed PASS Service Level Agreement.